-24 Form of Notes:

-Bearer Notes:

-[Temporary Global Bearer Note exchangeable for a Permanent Global Bearer Note which is exchangeable for Definitive Bearer Notes in the limited circumstances specified in the Permanent Global Bearer Note]

-[Temporary Global Bearer Note exchangeable for Definitive Bearer Notes on [•] days' notice]

-[Permanent Global Bearer Note exchangeable for Definitive Bearer Notes on [•] days' notice/at any time/in the limited circumstances specified in the Permanent Global Bearer Note]

-Registered Notes:

-[Restricted Global Certificate]

-[Unrestricted Global Certificate]

-25 Financial Centre(s) or other special provisions relating to payment dates:

-[Not Applicable/give details.
-Note that this paragraph relates to the date and place of payment, and not interest period end dates, to which sub-paragraphs 16(iv) and 18(ix) relate]

-26 Details relating to Partly Paid Notes: amount of each payment comprising the Issue Price and date on which each payment is to be made and consequences (if any) of failure to pay, including any right of the Issuer to forfeit the Notes and interest due on late payment:

-[Not Applicable/give details]
+24 Form of Notes: Bearer Notes: [Temporary Global Bearer Note exchangeable for a Permanent Global Bearer Note which is exchangeable for Definitive Bearer Notes in the limited circumstances specified in the Permanent Global Bearer Note] [Temporary Global Bearer Note exchangeable for Definitive Bearer Notes on [●] days' notice] [Permanent Global Bearer Note exchangeable for Definitive Bearer Notes on [•] days' notice/at any time/in the limited circumstances specified in the Permanent Global Bearer Note] Registered Notes: [Restricted Global Certificate] [Unrestricted Global Certificate] 25 Financial Centre(s) or other special provisions relating to payment dates: [Not Applicable/give details.
+Note that this paragraph relates to the date and place of payment, and not interest period end dates, to which sub-paragraphs 16(iv) and 18(ix) relate] 26 Details relating to Partly Paid Notes: amount of each payment comprising the Issue Price and date on which each payment is to be made and consequences (if any) of failure to pay, including any right of the Issuer to [Not Applicable/give details]

-27 Details relating to Instalment Notes: amount of each instalment, date on which each payment is to be made:

-[Not Applicable/give details]

-28 Other final terms: [Not Applicable/give details]

-(When adding any other final terms consideration should be given as to whether such terms constitute a "significant new factor" and consequently trigger the need for a supplement to the Prospectus under Article 16 of the Prospectus
+27 amo ails relating to Instalment Notes: unt of each instalment, date on h each payment is to be made: [Not Applicable/give details] 28 Othe er final terms: [Not Applicable/give details] (When adding any other final terms consideration should be given as to whether such terms constitute a "significant new factor" and consequently trigger the need for a supplement to the Prospectus under Article 16 of the Prospectus Directive.)
+DIS DISTRIBUTION 29 (i) If syndicated, names of Managers: [Not Applicable/give names] (ii) Stabilising Manager(s) (if any): [Not Applicable/give names] 30 If no on-syndicated, name of Dealer: [Not Applicable/give names]

-Directive.)

-DISTRIBUTION

-29 (i) If syndicated, names of [Not Applicable/give names]

-Managers:

-(ii) Stabilising Manager(s) (if any): [Not Applicable/give names] If non-syndicated, name of Dealer: [Not Applicable/give names] Additional selling restrictions: [Not Applicable/give names]